 For Student Sexual Assault/Sexual Misconduct Complaints

-PURPOSE AND OVERVIEW
+PURPOSE AND OVERVIEW:

-DEFINING SEXUAL ASSAULT/ SEXUAL MISCONDUCT
+DEFINING SEXUAL ASSAULT/ SEXUAL MISCONDUCT:

 (Criminal violations of sexual assault are prohibited by Plymouth State University Policy.
 The term “sexual misconduct” covers these criminal violations as well as other violations of University Policy)

-For individuals to engage in sexual activity of any type with each other there must be clear, knowing, and voluntary consent prior to and during sexual activity.
+For individuals to engage in sexual activity of any type with each other there must be affirmative, unambiguous and conscious consent prior to and during sexual activity.
 Consent for one form of sexual activity cannot be assumed to be consent for another form of sexual activity.
 Silence does not mean consent.
 Coercing someone into sexual activity also violates this policy in the same way as physically forcing someone to have a sexual encounter.
 Coercion happens when someone is pressured for sex.
 Alcohol and/or other drug use can place the ability to consent in question.
 Consent cannot be given if an individual cannot fully understand the details of a sexual encounter because they lack the capacity due to alcohol or other drugs.

 SEXUAL ASSAULT and SEXUAL MISCONDUCT OFFENSES INCLUDE,

-Non-Consensual Sexual Penetration:
+Non-consensual Sexual Penetration: